-Under the system, if the employer employs five or more employees, it must execute a private pension plan agreement with one or more pension companies and must enroll its employees, who are younger than the age of 45 in the relevant pension plan(s).
-The employer must deduct the contribution fee (ie, 3% of the gross salary of the employee) from the monthly salaries and deposit such fees with the pension companies.
+Under the system, if the employer employs five or more employees, it must execute a private pension plan agreement with one or more pension companies.
+It must enroll its employees who are under the age of 45 in the relevant pension plan(s).
+The employer must deduct the contribution fee (i.e., 3% of the gross salary of the employee) from the monthly salaries and deposit such fees with the pension companies.

 Currently, no benefits required above those covered under social security contributions.

 Employers must make regular deductions from employees' salaries for contributions to the state pension fund.
 Private pension plans can be implemented at employers' discretion.

 United Arab Emirates

 Under the Labor Law and in the ADGM, the employer is required to enroll and make contributions and employee deductions for the state pension funds for UAE national and GCC national employees.
 High earners in the UAE and GCC are entitled to an end-of-service gratuity (EOSG) for their earnings over AED50,000.
 All other employees are entitled to receive an EOSG on termination based on their full earnings, calculated by reference to age and length of service, unless the employer contracts out of these arrangements with its employees by providing a savings scheme or pension scheme.
 The EOSG is reduced if the employee resigns within the first 5 years of service and is forfeited if the employee is summarily dismissed for one of the reasons under Article 120 of the UAE Labor Law.

 Dubai and Abu Dhabi each have their own health insurance laws that apply across the respective emirates, including in the free zones, and which require all employers to provide compulsory health insurance to every employee.
 In Abu Dhabi, mandatory cover for employees extends to each employee's dependents (ie, a spouse and up to three children under the age of 18).
 In Dubai, coverage for dependants is not compulsory; however, it is common practice to extend cover to include family members.

 Currently, no benefits required above those covered under social insurance contributions.